 This policy supports PIA’s commitment to protect girls, boys, young women, and young men from harm.
 It has been developed to provide a practical guide to prevent violence against children and young people as a result of PIA’s work.

 The policy and code of conduct aims to ensure that PIA takes all possible steps to ensure the safeguarding of children and young people against all forms of violence and creates an open and aware environment where concerns for the safety and wellbeing of a child or young person can be raised and managed in a fair and just manner, which protects the rights of all.
 This will be achieved by identifying and managing risks at all levels of our operations2 that may lead to harm.
-This policy gives an overview of the responsibilities of each PIA Participant3 that are outlined in the policy implementation procedures document Ensuring Child Protection – Plan in Australia Child Protection Policy Procedures, which offers specific guidelines for implementing this policy.
+This policy gives an overview of the responsibilities of each PIA Participant3 that are outlined in the policy implementation procedures document Ensuring Child Protection – Plan in Australia Child Protection Policy Procedures (PDF 200KB), which offers specific guidelines for implementing this policy.

 The PIA Safeguarding Children and Young People Policy applies to all Staff, Managers, Directors, Volunteers, Associates and Visitors, all of whom are referred to collectively as ‘PIA Participants’ who must comply with its requirements and understand the sanctions that may be applied for breaches of the policy.